Medically Reviewed by Evan Frisbee, DMD on March 11, 2021

 Getting veneers can take two visits to the dentist, but they can change uneven yellow teeth into a straight row of pearly whites.
 They're custom-made to fit the front surface of your teeth.

 The fix could be a surgery called "crown lengthening."
 Your periodontist, a specialist in gums, will numb your mouth.
-Then he cuts away extra gum tissue to expose the full length of your front teeth.
+Then they cut away extra gum tissue to expose the full length of your front teeth.

 The surgery may only take an hour or less.
 How long it takes for you to recover depends on how much work was done.